 Curse to Bhanumati

-Bhanumati was the daughter of Banu, the then leader of the Yadavas.
+Bhanumati was the daughter of Banu, the then-leader of the Yadavas.
 Bhanumati provoked Durvasa while playing in Raivata’s garden, and in response Durvasa cursed her.
 She, later in life, was kidnapped by Danava Nikumbha.
 However, Durvasa after being pacified explained that no harm would come to Bhanumati and that she would be saved and marry the Pandava Sahadeva.

 Story of Sage Durvasa and King Ambarisa

-The famous episode of the Bhagavata Purana tells the story of the sage Durvasa and King Ambarisa, who was a renowned ruler and glorious devotee of Lord Vishnu.
+The famous episode of the Srimad Bhagavata Purana tells the story of the Durvasa Maharishi and King Ambarisa, who was a renowned ruler and glorious devotee of Lord Vishnu.
 Once Ambarisa performed the ceremony of fire sacrifice with such boundless devotion and zeal that Vishnu gave him control over his Sudarshana chakra and its constant protection.

 One day, when King Ambarisa worshiped Lord Vishnu and observed the vow of Ekadashi, the sage Durvasa appeared to him.
 Ambarisa received Durvasa respectfully and invited him to dine.
 Agreeing, Durvasa, along with his disciples, went to the Yamuna River to bathe during the day.
 There the sage immersed himself in meditation and did not return for a long time.